 Most reactors are being licensed for lifetime extension.
 Half of the Russian Federation’s nuclear generation in 2015 came from units which had been upgraded for long term operation and were operating beyond their initial design lifetimes (of around 30 years), mostly with 15 year extensions initially.
 Twenty-four of 34 reactors operating in 2015 had been upgraded with lifetime extensions, adding 3 GW(e) of generating capacity.
 Of the other ten, five were being upgraded and five were relatively new.

 Generally, Russian reactors were originally licensed for 30 years from first power.
-Late in 2000, plans were announced for lifetime extensions of 12 first generation reactors (Leningrad 1 and 2, Kursk 1 and 2, Kola 1 and 2, Bilibino 1–4 and Novovoronezh 3 and 4), totaling 5.7 GW(e), necessitating major investment in refurbishing them.
-However, the cost of this is generally only one fifth that of building replacement capacity.
+Late in 2000, plans were announced for lifetime extensions of 12 first generation reactors (Leningrad 1 and 2, Kursk 1 and 2, Kola 1 and 2, Bilibino 1–4 and Novovoronezh 3 and 4), totalling 5.7 GW(e), necessitating major investment in refurbishment.
 In 2014, a new state programme on licence extension was approved, bringing standards into line with international ones.

-WWER-440 units have generally received 15 year life extensions (Kola 1 and 2 WWER-440 units are V-230 models, which the European Union has paid to shut down early in countries outside the Russian Federation; Novovoronezh 4, a V-179, is a predecessor to these).
+WWER-440 units have generally received 15 year life extensions.
 Kola 2 is undergoing safety analysis, with a goal to extend its licence to 60 years, and Kola 1 is also expected to be licensed beyond 45 years after annealing the reactor pressure vessel.
 The Kola 3 licence extension to 2026 (45 years) was confirmed in February 2016 after upgrading work.
 Novovoronezh 4 is expected to be licensed to 60 years using cannibalized parts from Unit 3, shut down at the end of 2016.